MaidWithAGun/AmysCustomPerkDecks-PD2/README.txt

 A few basics |

-Always, ALWAYS make sure you go the respective version release [If you are reading this on github] by clicking Release V.1.0.2 off to the right, to make sure you get the actual full source code.
+Always, ALWAYS make sure you go the respective version release [If you are reading this on github] by clicking a Release that you would like to download [it's recommended to do the most latest one, indicated by the green "Latest" Tag] off to the right, to make sure you get the actual full source code.
 Otherwise it could break the hell out of your game by having improperly placed files.

 These modded perk decks will not be seen properly by people that do not have the mod installed.